andrew/ultimate-awesome/README.md

 - [Awesome-Code-LLM](https://github.com/codefuse-ai/Awesome-Code-LLM) - A curated list of language modeling researches for code and related datasets.
 - [awesome-perl](https://github.com/hachiojipm/awesome-perl) - A curated list of awesome Perl frameworks and libraries.
 Come on Pull Requests!.
 - [game-datasets](https://github.com/leomaurodesenv/game-datasets) - :video_game: A curated list of awesome game datasets, and tools to artificial intelligence in games.
+- [Awesome-Talking-Head-Synthesis](https://github.com/Kedreamix/Awesome-Talking-Head-Synthesis) - 💬 An extensive collection of exceptional resources dedicated to the captivating world of talking face synthesis!   ⭐ If you find this repo useful, please give it a star! 🤩.
 - [awesome-5g](https://github.com/calee0219/awesome-5g) - Awesome lists about 5G projects.
 - [awesome-bilibili](https://github.com/SyMind/awesome-bilibili) - B 站的宝藏 up 主名单，他们教技术。关于 Web 开发、计算机科学、机器学习、游戏开发、网络安全等 😎.
 - [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .